 Vivian Nesbitt – Actress

-A SAG/AFTRA actress working in Albuquerque, NM, Los Angeles and New York City.
 You’ve seen her on The Night Shift, Breaking Bad, Manhattan, In Plain Sight, The Messengers, Longmire, and more.
 Vivian’s first professional acting job was understudying on Broadway at Roundabout Theater.
 She has gone on to develop a considerable body of work including Off-Broadway’s United Solo Festival, Theatre Row, NYC where her original solo play The Bark & The Tree was awarded Best Documentary Play and Best Lighting Design, as well as regional theater and summer Shakespeare.
 Her short film Leverage was an official selection of Taos Shortz Film Festival and NMWIF Film Fiesta garnering her an award for Best Performance.
 She was invited to perform her original solo play The Bark & The Tree at the prestigious Los Angeles Women’s Theater Festival in 2016.
 She holds an MFA in Acting and has continued her studies with luminaries such as Anna Deavere Smith and Alan Arkin.
-Vivian is also co-producer (with her husband John), of Art of the Song, heard on public radio nationwide.
+Vivian is also host and co-producer (with her husband John) of Art of the Song, heard on public radio nationwide.

 Si Kahn – Author